derhallim/spfx-uifabric-themes/docs/index.md

 # SPFx-uifabric-themes - Toolkit

 This toolkit improves your development workflow.
-It enables you to webparts create enhanced web part always matching the theme currently applied on the page.
+It enables you to create enhanced web parts that always match the theme currently applied on the page.

 **Current Version:** 0.8.0 - Teal;